Attorney Colleen Fries

 In Her Spare Time

-When she is not actively representing clients with her team at Fisher, Fowler & Williams, PLC, Colleen enjoys going to concerts and movies, spending time with her family and dog, playing video games, exploring her creative side through writing, painting, and video game development.
+When she is not actively representing clients with her team at Dodson, Fowler, Williams & Nesi, PLC, Colleen enjoys going to concerts and movies, spending time with her family and dog, playing video games, exploring her creative side through writing, painting, and video game development.

 Employment & Experience